-This continues the scrapbook Dad made for me about Port Renfrew, BC entitled “Forest Regeneration”. (ca 1939-1940).
-1
+This continues the scrapbook Dad made for me about Port Renfrew, B.C., entitled “Forest Regeneration” (ca 1939-1940).1 Earlier posts under “From The Logging Camps” described our family life in this remote spot on Vancouver Island.

 Hemmingsen-Cameron Company Ltd. was co-owned with my grandfather, Matt Hemmingsen (1876-1967).
-Inkling as to the previous and next owners can be seen through link under the Shay locomotive.
+Inklings as to previous and next owners can be seen through link under the Shay locomotive.

 The snaps below are large and ungainly on site, but only so, can detail be appreciated.
 So strange to show black and white, for it is Port Renfrew, where green is a scent.
 A scent with a soft touch of moss or a sharp needle of fir.
 It is where creek melds to river that runs out to sea.
 Where the noise of the forest can be interpreted as quiet and that quiet is consumed by the sea.